 A real Spetsnaz knife is not a ballistic knife.
-A ballistic knife is a knife that is propelled from the handle by a spring, gas, explosion, or some other mechanism.
+A ballistic knife is a knife whose blade is propelled from the handle by a spring, gas, explosion, or some other mechanism.
 Spetsnaz knives are issued to the Russian special forces for field and garrison use.
 Like many other Russian and Soviet-era weapons, these knives are very interesting to Western knife collectors.

 History of the Spetsnaz

 Spetsnaz is Russian for special forces.
 When one refers to the Spetsnaz, they are referring to all Russian special forces units.
 This is similar to the US system where special forces may refer to Army Rangers, Army Special Forces, SEALs, SWCC, and Air Force SF.

 What is a Spetsnaz Knife